Genez-io/genez-io.github.io/content/posts/implement_shopping_cart.md

 We will use `genezio` to help you scaffold the web app and deploy it to the cloud.

-The end result of this tutorial will be a web application that looks like this:
+The result of this tutorial will be a web application that looks like this:

 ![Alt text](/images/blog/shopping_cart_example/shopping_cart_preview.png)